f-cohomology and motives over number rings

 \subsection{$f$-cohomology via non-ramification}

+Let $F$ be a number field.
 For any place $\pp$ of $F$, let $F_\pp$ be the completion, $G_\pp$ the local Galois group.
 For finite places, $I_\pp$ denotes the inertia group.
 For brevity, we will usually write $\H^*(M)$ for $\H^*(S, M)$, where $M$ is any motive over some base $S$.

 \defi \cite[Section 3]{BlochKato} \mylabel{defi_H1flocal} Let $V$ be a finite-dimensional $\ell$-adic vector space, endowed with a continuous action of $G_\pp$, where $\pp$ is a finite place of $F$ not over $\ell$.
 Set